NanXiao/tracecore/_posts/2014-06-24-use-dtrace-to-diagnose-gdb-issues.md

 	}
 When the warning was ouputted, the call stack would also be printted.

-After execute "`core-file /var/core/core.a.4856.1403588180`" command again, the DTrace script output was like this:
+After executing "`core-file /var/core/core.a.4856.1403588180`" command again, the DTrace script output was like this:

 	10  -> warning
 	              gdb`warning